 You should go and find a country that believes what you believe.

-Anyway, about that point, he uh there was a crowd that gathered, and um people generally were laughing at these things.
+Anyway, by that point, there was a crowd that had gathered, and people generally were laughing at these things.

-But um, but I I think it's important to say these things to people that actually the freedoms we have is not because of our secularism or atheism, it's because of the Bible.
+But I think it's important to say these things to people that actually the freedoms we have is not because of our secularism or atheism, it's because of the Bible.

-You talked about Zoroastrian, Zoroastrianism, Zoroastrians thinking of themselves as the as the as the bees-knees of of all the all religions, because they're really old.
+You talked about Zoroastrian, Zoroastrianism, Zoroastrians thinking of themselves as the B's knees of all religions because they're really old.

 And I've heard this a lot, by the way.

-You you hear it particularly in sort of new age circles, people who sort of want to demonstrate that Christianity is just this sort of a new thing, and there are there are older, older religions which are more authentic.
+You hear it particularly in sort of New Age circles, people who sort of want to demonstrate that Christianity is just this sort of a new thing and there are older religions which are more authentic.

-Um you quoted that key line from John, no one comes to the Father except through me, which is Christianity uh claiming for itself the same exclusivity that Zoroastrianism does.
+But you quoted that key line from John: No one comes to the Father except through me, which is Christianity claiming for itself the same exclusivity that Zoroastrianism does.

-You you obviously like the Christian message, you were that you read the Bible and it appealed to you.
+You obviously like the Christian message, you read the Bible and it appealed to you.

-But how do you know that Christianity is is the real deal and Zorias Zoroastrian is not?
+But how do you know that Christianity is the real deal and Zoroastrian is not?

 It is because there are really ultimately two religions in the world.